weavora/wform/examples/product/README.md

 # Setup

-1. Copy sample source to your application
+1. Copy the sample source to your application
 2. Execute db dump from products.sql
 3. Update imports in main.php to the following: